hg8496/rusty-buddy/README.md

 - **Wish Fulfillment**: Collects files from a specified directory while adhering to `.gitignore`, creating a development context to help integrate AI into software development workflows.
 Utilize tools for file and directory creation and modification.

-- **Icon and Background Image Generation**: Generate icons and backgrounds based on user descriptions using OpenAI's DALL·E. Specify output sizes and orientations for tailored usage.
+- **Icon and Background Image Generation**: Generate icons and backgrounds based on user descriptions using OpenAI's DALL·E. The commands now support piped input to streamline usage in scripts and other non-interactive environments.
+Specify output sizes and orientations for tailored usage:

+    - **Piped Input Support**: You can provide descriptions directly via standard input (stdin), enabling seamless integration with other command-line tools.

 - **Tool Integration**: Use custom tools (like showing diffs, creating files, and directories) to enhance the AI's capabilities and assist users in making swift development changes.